 This bulk package is a pretty good deal too.

-If you plan on any sort of consistent regimen using Bentonite Clay (and you should), grab the bulk because it’s almost the same price as a teensy bag at Whole Food Market.
+If you plan on any sort of consistent regimen using Bentonite Clay (and you should now that you know about all of the benefits of using bentonite clay), grab the bulk because it’s almost the same price as a teensy bag at Whole Food Market.

 What have you used it for?

 Erin and Cameron Smith teach people how to adopt a healthy lifestyle that includes eating real food,